Quantitative statistical stability for equilibrium states of piecewise partially hyperbolic maps

 Abstract

 We consider a class of endomorphisms that contains a set of piecewise partially hyperbolic dynamics semi-conjugated to non-uniformly expanding maps.
 Our goal is to study a class of endomorphisms that preserve a foliation that is almost everywhere uniformly contracted, with possible discontinuity sets parallel to the contracting direction.
-We apply the spectral gap property and the $\zeta$-Hölder regularity of the disintegration of its equilibrium states to prove a quantitative statistical stability statement.
-More precisely, under deterministic perturbations of the system of size $\delta$, we show that the $F$-invariant measure varies continuously with respect to a suitable anisotropic norm.
-Furthermore, we establish that certain interesting classes of perturbations exhibit a modulus of continuity estimated by $D_2\delta^{\zeta}\log{\delta}$, where $D_2$ is a constant.
+We apply the spectral gap property and the ζ-Hölder regularity of the disintegration of its equilibrium states to prove a quantitative statistical stability statement.
+More precisely, under deterministic perturbations of the system of size δ, we show that the F-invariant measure varies continuously with respect to a suitable anisotropic norm.
+Furthermore, we establish that certain interesting classes of perturbations exhibit a modulus of continuity estimated by D2δζlogδ, where D2 is a constant.

 Publication